Theryston/jsx-mail/packages/jsx-mail/README.md

 ## Usage

 JSX works with 2 different sides.
-The first side is what we call "jsx-side" this is the part where you should define the jsx/tsx content for your email template. the second side is called the "js-side" this is the side of your api (or whoever needs the HTML of the email).
+The first side is what we call "jsx-side" this is the part where you should define the jsx/tsx content for your email template.
+The second side is called the "js-side" this is the side of your api (or whoever needs the HTML of the email).

 ```jsx
 // jsx-side